JumpingKeyCaps/LCDify/README.md

 ---

 ## Project Philosophy

-LCDify is designed as a creative production tool, not just a simple filter.
-The goal is to provide creators with a professional, performant way to generate authentic Game Boy content from real video sources.
+LCDify isn't a toy filter—it's a **media engine**.
+It prioritizes technical efficiency and visual authenticity, giving developers and creators a robust tool to generate retro-digital aesthetics without the overhead of software-based rendering.

 The shader prioritizes visual authenticity (fidelity to original hardware) while offering the flexibility needed for modern creative projects.